Moduli spaces of $G_{2}$ and $Spin(7)-$instantons on product manifolds: Abstract

 \section{Abstract}

 Let $X$ be a closed $6-$dimensional manifold with a half-closed $SU(3)-$structure.
-With respect to the product $G_{2}-$structure and on certain vector-bundles, we describe the moduli of $G_{2}-$instantons on $X\times S^{1}$ in terms of the moduli of Hermitian Yang-Mills connections on $X$.
+On the product manifold $X\times S^{1}$, with respect to the product $G_{2}-$structure and on a pullback vector bundle from $X$, we show that any $G_{2}-$instanton is equivalent to a Hermitian Yang-Mills connection on $X$ via a ``broken gauge".
+This result reveals the topological type of the moduli of $G_{2}-$instantons on $X\times S^{1}$.
 In dimension $8$, similar result holds for moduli of $Spin(7)-$instantons.
 A generalization and an example are given.